Sunoyon/fred-data-analysis/README.md

 	$ mvn clean package -DskipTests

+The application has been written in TDD approach.
+Unit tests have been written using `junit`.
 To run unit tests [prerequisite: the database should be configured to run the test]

 	$ mvn test

-## Configure Properties
+## Property Configuration

 Properties can be configured in the following file.
 Configuration details are mentioned in the property file.